Professional practice

 • Instructed on and appearing in various High Court cases regarding bonuses and unlawful deductions from wages.

 • Hard & Locke v Kuwait Investment Office, appearing as sole counsel, instructed by Fox Williams LLP, for the Respondent in the Employment Tribunal in relation to age and sex discrimination, whistleblowing and victimisation claims, raising issues of state and diplomatic immunity.
-The case is currently on appeal at the EAT.

 • Sidhu v Your.MD, junior counsel (with Andrew Hochhauser KC and Jane Russell) for the Claimant in an Employment Tribunal claim for unfair dismissal, whistleblowing, race, sex and sexual orientation discrimination.